jankrum/show-assets/README.md

-# show-source
+# live-synth-show-assets

-Contains the source files for the show
+Contains assets for the live synth show

 The scripts are in scripts
 &nbsp;&nbsp;&nbsp;&nbsp;the charts, in charts